-The standard deviation (StDev) uses the original data units, simplifying the interpretation.
+The standard deviation uses the original data units, simplifying the interpretation.
 For this reason, it is the most widely used measure of variability.
-Suppose a pizza restaurant measures its delivery time in minutes and has a standard deviation of 5.
+Suppose a pizza restaurant measures its delivery time in minutes and has an SD of 5.
 In that case, the interpretation is that the typical delivery occurs 5 minutes before or after the mean time.
 Statisticians often report the standard deviation with the mean: 20 minutes (StDev 5).
 If another pizza restaurant has a standard deviation of 10 minutes, we know that its delivery service is more inconsistent.
 We’ll assess this example more closely later on!

 In this post, learn why the standard deviation is essential, work through an interpretation example, and learn how to calculate it by hand.

 Understanding the standard deviation is crucial.
 While the mean identifies a central value in the distribution, it does not indicate how far the data points fall from the center.
 Higher SD values signify that more data points are further away from the mean.
 In other words, extreme values occur more frequently.

 Variability is everywhere.
 When you order a favorite meal at a restaurant, it isn’t exactly the same each time.
 Your drive time to work varies every day.
 Parts from an assembly line might seem identical, but they have subtly different lengths and widths.

 When variability is high, you can expect to experience extreme values more frequently, which can cause problems!
 If the restaurant meal differs noticeably from the usual, you might not like it at all.
 When your morning commute takes much longer than the average travel time, you will be late.
 And, manufactured parts that are too far out of spec won’t perform correctly.